New research: Over half of Asia Pacific’s economy directly dependent on nature.

 • This is higher than the global figure of 16%.

-• 33%, or US$11 trillion, is in sectors with moderate direct exposure, including energy, manufacturing, and services.
+• 33%, or US$11 trillion, is in sectors with moderate direct exposure, including: Energy, Chemical and Materials Industry, Real Estate, and Retail.

-• The remaining 47% is in sectors including Real Estate, Healthcare, IT, and Retail, where the nature risk exposure is more likely to be indirect.
+• The remaining 47% is in sectors where the nature risk exposure is more likely to be indirect, including: Banking and Capital Markets, Healthcare, and IT.

 Public equities are even more exposed, with 58% of regional market capitalisation being moderately or highly directly dependent on nature.